 Taylor Swift's 'Life of a Showgirl' tops U.S. album chart

-Pop star Taylor Swift's Life of a Showgirl is the No. 1 album in the United States this week.
+Pop star Taylor Swift's Life of a Showgirl is the No. 1 album in the United States.

 ADVERTISEMENT